Sarthak221198/Netflix-Clone-DevSecOps/README.md

 ## Step 5  Docker Image Build and Push

+**Docker**

+ is an open-source platform that allows developers to build, package, and run applications in lightweight, portable containers.
+It eliminates compatibility issues by bundling applications with all their dependencies, ensuring consistency across different environments.
+Docker enables efficient resource utilization, rapid deployment, and scalability, making it a key tool for modern DevOps and cloud-native applications.

 We need to install the Docker tool in our system, Goto Dashboard → Manage Plugins → Available plugins → Search for Docker and install these plugins

 Docker, Docker Common, Docker Pipeline, Docker API, docker-build-step